CTA Hierarchy: Where to Place Your Calls-to-Action

 - Tertiary options (text links, subtle)

 Think of it like a highway system: one main road (primary), a few exits (secondary), and local access roads (tertiary).
+For the complete page structure, see How to Structure Your B2B Homepage.

-This is the action you most want visitors to take.
+The action you most want visitors to take.
 Everything else is subordinate.

 Characteristics: